Dumboiroy/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**:
+**A**: Follow the steps below:
-> 1. Install the app in the other computer, say computer B.
+1. Install the app in the other computer, say computer B.
-> 2. On both computers, navigate to the folder with HeartLink.
+2. On both computers, navigate to the folder with HeartLink.
-> 3. Navigate to a folder named `data` and you will see a file called `addressbook.json` <br> (If you don't see it in computer B, you can either run HeartLink once or create the file manually)
+3. Navigate to a folder named `data` and you will see a file called `addressbook.json` <br> (If you don't see it in computer B, you can either run HeartLink once or create the file manually)
-> 4. Copy the contents of `addressbook.json` file from computer A (where your data is) to computer B.
+4. Copy the contents of `addressbook.json` file from computer A (where your data is) to computer B.

 --------------------------------------------------------------------------------------------------------------------